Learning to Admit Optimally in an $M/M/k/k+N$ Queueing System with Unknown Service Rate: Introduction

-Our problem fits the above paradigm: the system state $X_t$ is the number of busy servers at time $t$ with the dispatcher observing the (continuous-time) system state perfectly at arrivals.
-Given the policy characterization~\footnote{More generally, we can take both the arrival and service rates, $\lambda$ and $\mu$, to be the unknown parameters; see \Cref{Appendix_general_cost}.} described earlier, the unknown parameter is the service rate $\mu$, so $\Theta= \mathbb{R}_+$.
-Using an adaptive control law with forced exploration, we propose a dispatching policy to maximize the long-term average reward.
+To achieve the optimization objective whilst learning the unknown parameter $\theta$, an adaptive control law is applied: using past observations $X_{1:t}$, an estimate $\hat{\theta}_{t+1}$ is formed, and then by {the certainty equivalent control principle}, the optimal policy according to $\hat{\theta}_{t+1}$, or $\mathscr{G}^*(.;\hat{\theta}_{t+1})$, is applied.
+One approach to form the estimate $\hat{\theta}_{t+1}$ is to use the maximum likelihood estimate (MLE). \cite{mandl1974estimation} prove that under identifiability, the MLE converges to the true parameter.
+When these conditions do not hold, \cite{kumar1982new,kumar1982optimal} use reward bias-based exploration schemes to ensure asymptotic optimality.
+Our problem fits the above paradigm: the system state $X_t$ is the number of busy servers at time $t$ with the dispatcher observing the (continuous-time) system state at arrivals, and the unknown parameter is the service rate $\mu$, so $\Theta= \mathbb{R}_+$~\footnote{More generally, we can take both the arrival and service rates, $\lambda$ and $\mu$, to be the unknown parameters.}.
+Using an adaptive control law with {(necessitated)} forced exploration, we propose a dispatching policy to maximize the long-term average reward.
 Our main analysis-related contributions are:\\ \textbf{1.
-Asymptotic optimality.} We prove the convergence of our proposed learning-based policy to the optimal policy.
-We first focus on a single-server Erlang-B queueing system; see \Cref{subsec:asymp_optimal_single_server}.
-An underlying independence structure lets us establish optimality using the strong law of large numbers.
-For the multi-server setting, the independence structure does not hold anymore, and in \Cref{subsec:asymp_optimal_multi_server}, a more intricate argument based on martingale sequences is used to prove convergence.\\ \textbf{2.
-Finite-time performance analysis.} In \Cref{subsec:regret_analysis_single_server}, we characterize the finite-time regret for the single-server system in two distinct service rate regimes.
-In the first regime, we show finite regret using independence and concentration inequalities.
-However, in the other regime, the exploration done by our policy leads to a regret upper bound that scales as $\log(n)$, where $n$ is the number of arrivals.
-We also generalize our results to the multi-server setting to observe that the regret exhibits similar behavior as in the single-server setting; see \Cref{subsec:regret_analysis_multi_server}.
+Asymptotic optimality.} We prove the convergence of our learning-based policy to the optimal policy. {We first focus on the Erlang-B queueing system, i.e., an $M/M/k/k+N$ system with $N=0$,---see \Cref{subsec:asymp_optimal_multi_server}---, where using an intricate argument based on martingale sequences, we establish asymptotic optimality for our learning rule.
+In \Cref{subsec:asymp_optimal_multi_server_MB}, we show that the argument and the result generalize to the $M/M/k/k+N$ system with $N>0$.}\\ \textbf{2.
+Finite-time performance analysis.} { Next we characterize the finite-time regret of our learning in the two distinct service rate regimes relevant to our system.
+Once again, we start by focusing on the Erlang-B queueing system---see \Cref{subsec:regret_analysis_multi_server}.
+In the high service-rate regime, we show finite regret, and in the low service-rate regime, the exploration done by our policy leads to a regret upper bound that scales as $\log(n)$, where $n$ is the number of arrivals.
 The analysis for the multi-server setting is based on Doob's decomposition and concentration inequalities for martingale sequences.
+Further, on \Cref{subsec:regret_analysis_multi_server_MB}, using the same proof methodology, we show that the results generalize to the $M/M/k/k+N$ system with $N>0$.}